 For family members, alcoholism causes a progressive inability to predict their own behavior because of the growing preoccupation with and reaction to another person’s drinking.
 Generally speaking, if a person is wondering whether alcoholism is the problem, it probably is.
 Family members need to hear that the emotions they feel are a normal reaction to alcoholism.
 Frequently, they… Read More »

-Al-Anon/Alateen Is a Program Based upon Anonymity: The identity of all Al-Anon and Alateen members, as well as members of Alcoholics Anonymous, is protected.
+“Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles over personalities” Al-Anon’s Tradition 12 Al-Anon/Alateen is a program based on anonymity: The identity of all Al-Anon and Alateen members, as well as members of Alcoholics Anonymous, is protected.
 Confidentiality is allowed to develop from a sense of trust and honesty.
-The focus is on spiritual principles, not personalities, which leads to a fellowship of equals.
+The focus… Read More »

 Al-Anon/Alateen Meetings Include: OPEN meetings that may be attended by anyone interested in learning about the Al-Anon or Alateen programs.
 (See also Upcoming Events.)
 CLOSED: Meetings that are only for those whose life is or has been affected by a problem drinker – these meetings are closed to the general public and other observers.
 Some of these meetings may also be… Read More »